botpress/readme/docs/Quick Start/build.md

 ### Add a custom greeting

-Let's create a new Node to add a custom greeting to our bot:
+Let's create a new Node to add a custom greeting to your bot.
+First, we need to create a new Standard Node.

+#### Create a new Standard Node

 1. Click and hold the right edge of the Start Node.
-Then, drag outwards to create a new transition.
+2. Drag outwards to create a new transition.
-2. Release anywhere on the canvas.
-You will see a list of Node types to choose from — select **Standard Node**.
+3. Release anywhere on the canvas.
+You'll see a list of Node types to choose from — select **Standard Node**.

 You just created a new Node!
-Notice that since you dragged out from the edge of the Start Node, it automatically transitions to the Start Node.
+Notice that since you dragged out from the edge of the Start Node, it automatically transitioned to the new Node.

+Now, let's add the greeting.
+To do this, we need to add a Card to the new Node.

+#### Add a Card

+1. In your new Node, select **Add Card**.
+This will open the Cards menu.
+2. Select the **Text** Card.
+3. In the **Message to send** field, enter "Hello!
+I'm a helpful bot!".

+Done!
+Your bot will now display this message at the start of each new conversation.

+All that's left to do now is connect your new Node to the Autonomous Node.

+#### Connect your Nodes

+1. Click and hold the right edge of the new Node.
+2. Drag outwards to create a new transition.
+3. Release on the left edge of the Autonomous Node.
+This will create a transition from the new Node to the Autonomous Node.

+This ensures that after displaying the greeting, your bot continues to chat with the user.

-# Step 2: Deploy your bot
+# Step 2: Test your bot

-# Step 3: Monitor your bot
+# Step 3: Deploy your bot